johnclittle/owam-asset-navigator-server/README.md

 - Maxnumrows - sets the number of records to offset
   -example: /assets?maxnumrows=1

+### /assets/:asset_id/parents

+This endpoint returns all the parent assets of the asset as identified by the assset id.

+Paging options:
+- Offset - sets the number of records to offset
+  - example: /assets?offset=1
+- Maxnumrows - sets the number of records to offset
+  -example: /assets?maxnumrows=1

 ### /assets/:asset_id/cost

 This endpoint returns the cost by period information about the particular asset as identified by the assset id.